sangminwoo/Structure-from-Motion/README.md

 	2) Generate E(Hypothesis) and evaluate using other points with pre-defined threshold – epipolar distance
 	3) Iterate 1)~2) for hypothesis candidates
 	4) Choose the most supportive hypothesis E having the most inliers
-	5) By applying overall procedure which is called RANSAC(RANdom SAmple Consensus), we can effectively reject outliers
+	5) By applying overall procedure which is called RANSAC, we can effectively reject outliers

 ---